hgentl/BirdRecords/README.md

 ## Features
 * Records bird species and the locations where they were sighted.
 * Stores multiple sighting dates for each bird/location combination.
-* Validates bird and sighting data before adding it to the collection.
+* Validates bird, location, and sighting data before adding or updating records.
 * Supports adding, retrieving, updating, and removing records.
 * Calculates total sightings for each species across different locations.
 * Displays the recorded sightings in a readable format.